bucomplx/lx394s21/_pages/schedule.md

 ---

 **NOTE** This needs to be double-checked, and will be shortly.
 Though it will also change during the semester.
+It needs to be updated.

 This is the current view of how the semester will proceed, but the schedule *will* be adjusted from time to time.
 **Do not rely on a printed or saved copy**; the truth is here: